C4Q/AC3.2-UICollectionView/README.md

 ### Objective

-To learn how to build and populate a ```UICollectionView```with dynamically sized items while understanding how flows work.
+To learn how to build and populate a ```UICollectionView```with dynamically sized items while understanding how flows influence the layout of a collection.

 ### Readings